 - Something similar happens in Baldur's Gate, lots of people seem to know about your heritage and pointedly refuse to tell you.
 At most offering vague hints.

-- In Fire Emblem (the first one released in America), Hector's brother dies, but the secret is kept from him until much later in the game.
+- In Fire Emblem Blazing Sword, Hector's Ill Boy older brother dies, but the secret is kept from him until much later in the game per his instructions.

 - In Tales of Destiny 2, there are three loops being kept secret- Loni and Rutee are keeping Stahn's death secret from Kyle, fearing he couldn't handle the truth and might end up like his father (which turns out about as well as you might expect).
 Reala is keeping her origins and Elraine's powers and motives secret from everyone, though Judas knows some of it because Elraine tried to recruit him.
 Judas himself is (poorly) hiding his own identity from everyone.